How to build a new home in London: A step by step guide

 What helps is having a framework for assessing:

-This moment is key.
-The existing house is not the attraction.
-The opportunity lies in what it can become.
 This is often the point where early guidance brings a sense of confidence and direction.

 Step 3: Develop the design with your architect